ck852/data_analysis_gui/README.md

 2. **Install Python**: Run the installer and **check "Add Python to PATH"** during installation (Windows) or use the default settings (Mac/Linux)
 3. **Verify Installation**: Open a terminal/command prompt and type `python --version` to confirm installation

+To update, open a terminal and enter `pip install --upgrade patchbatch`

 ### Opening a Terminal/Command Prompt

 **Windows:**